Quadzet/ThreatParser/README.md

 Select the options and the tank and boss to parse.
 Voilá.

+**Notes:**
-**Note:** Only threat on the actual boss counts, ie not on adds.
+Only threat on the actual boss counts, ie not on adds.
+Only top ranks of abilities are registered.

 TODO:
  - More optimized GET from warcraftlogs
  - Filter non warrior tanks from player list
- - Rage gains, Gift of Arthas, battle shout
  - Manual selection input, button for snug fit
  - Graph granularity option(s)
  - Dragging selection out of data should update table